School integration in the United States: Integration of Southern universities

+Virginia Tech 1953

+In 1953, Virginia Tech, then known as Virginia Polytechnic Institute or VPI, became the first historically white, four-year public institution among the 11 states in the former Confederacy to admit a black undergraduate, Irving L Peddrew of Hampton.
+Three more black students were admitted in 1954.
+All were enrolled in the College of Engineering, as were several other black students admitted to VPI during the 1950s on the legal basis that no black college in Virginia offered an engineering program.
+At the time Virginia still enforced Jim Crow laws and largely practiced racial segregation in public and private education, churches, neighborhoods, restaurants, and movie theaters and these first black students at VPI were not allowed to live in residence halls or eat in the dining halls on campus.
+Instead, they boarded with African American families in Blacksburg.
+In 1958, Charlie L. Yates made history as the first African American to graduate from VPI.
+Yates earned a bachelor's degree in mechanical engineering, with honors, and was hailed as the first African American "to be graduated from any major Southern engineering institute," according to news reports at the time.

-University of Louisiana at Lafayette
+University of Louisiana at Lafayette 1954

-The University of Louisiana at Lafayette was the first college in Louisiana to integrate its student body.
-Southwest Louisiana Institute, as it was then known, admitted John Harold Taylor of Arnaudville in July 1954 without incident, and by September of that year when the fall semester began, 80 Blacks were in attendance and no disturbances were recorded.
+The University of Louisiana at Lafayette was the first public college in the former Confederacy to integrate its student body.
+Southwest Louisiana Institute, as it was then known, admitted John Harold Taylor of Arnaudville in July 1954 without incident.
+By September of that year when the fall semester began, 80 Black students were in attendance and no disturbances were recorded.
 SLI became the University of Southwestern Louisiana four years later and today is known as the University of Louisiana at Lafayette.

 University of Texas System 1950-1956

 The University of Texas was the subject of the seminal Supreme Court desegregation case of Sweatt v.
 Painter which resulted in the UT School of Law enrolling its first two Black students and the school of architecture enrolling its first Black student, both in August 1950.
 The University of Texas enrolled the first Black student at the undergraduate level in August 1956.

 In Spring 1955, Thelma Joyce White, the valedictorian of the segregated Douglass High School in El Paso, Texas, filed suit against the University of Texas system after her application to Texas Western College was rejected for the 1954–1955 school year.
 During the pendency of her case, the United States Supreme Court issued further guidance on the Brown v.
 Board of Education decision.
 In response to the lawsuit and further guidance, the regents of the University of Texas voted to allow Black students to enroll in Texas Western College on July 8, 1955.
 On July 18, 1955, the federal judge hearing Ms. White's case ordered the desegregation of Texas Western College.